Cilvyahg/FED_wtrack/DOM/dom.md

 # DOM

 Nearly everything in JavaScript is an object other than six things that are not objects which are — null , undefined , strings, numbers, boolean, and symbols.
 These are called primitive values or primitive types.

 console.dir(object)

+dom is the interface between js and the webpage

+## Nodelist & HTML collection
+it's important to know what you need to do something. querySelectorAll() returns a Nodelist getElementsByTagnName() returns a HTMLcollection

+*HTML collection*
+is ONLY element nodes
+so elements only
+when you have a variable that holds HTML collection it will be updated live immediately; live HTML collection Node list

+*Node list*
+ANT  kind of node. so it could include text nodes, elements nodes, comments and etc.

+children e.g. main.children / element only HTML collection

+childNodes and querySelectorByAll // returns Nodelist -- this one is live unlike other ones most of them are static so not live updating

 **_innerHTML_**